 may also be part of your treatment.

-There are no guidelines for preventing social anxiety disorder.
-But early diagnosis and treatment can prevent complications, such as:
+There are no guidelines to prevent social anxiety disorder.
+However, early diagnosis and treatment can prevent complications, such as:

 Canadian Psychiatric Association